Joel Salinas: Early life and education

-Salinas was born in Miami Beach, Florida to Nicaraguan immigrants granted political asylum during the Contra War of the Nicaraguan Revolution.
-He grew up in Miami, Florida with his younger brother and sister, though he spent a formative period in Managua, Nicaragua, after his parents declared bankruptcy under financial strain and temporarily returned to Nicaragua.
+Salinas was born in Miami Beach, Florida, on July 11, 1983, to Nicaraguan immigrants granted political asylum during the Contra War of the Nicaraguan Revolution.
+He grew up in Miami, Florida, with his younger brother and sister, though he spent a formative period in Managua, Nicaragua, after his parents declared bankruptcy under financial strain and temporarily returned to Nicaragua.
 He was recognized as the Miami-Dade County Student of the Year in 2000 and graduated valedictorian from Miami Southridge Senior High School in 2001.

 Salinas earned his Bachelor of Arts magna cum laude in biology and society from Cornell University in 2005.
-While an undergraduate, he performed research in the Amazon rainforest of Pará, Brazil, studying the methyl-mercury contamination and ethnography of the Gorotire Kayapo watershed, which he described in his honors thesis dissertation on the sociocultural influences that affect people’s response to health risks.
+While an undergraduate, he performed research in the Amazon rainforest of Pará, Brazil, studying the methyl-mercury contamination and ethnography of the Gorotire Kayapo watershed, which he described in his honors thesis dissertation on the sociocultural influences that affect people's response to health risks.

 Salinas graduated with a medical degree from the University of Miami School of Medicine in 2011.
 In 2006, while in medical school, a tumor over his right brain was discovered.
 When successfully resected, the tumor was discovered to be vascular.
 The tumor was fortunately also benign and its invasion was isolated to destroying the overlying skull bone.
-From 2008 to 2009, he spent a year as a Doris Duke Clinical Research Fellow in neuropsychiatric imaging at the University of Iowa’s Carver College of Medicine, where he suffered a devastating car accident.
-He also completed a joint MD-MBA program, earning a Master of Business Administration in Health Sector Policy and Management at the University of Miami Business School and winning the University of Miami Annual Business Plan Competition’s Grand Prize.
+From 2008 to 2009, he spent a year as a Doris Duke Clinical Research Fellow in neuropsychiatric imaging at the University of Iowa's Carver College of Medicine, where he suffered a devastating car accident.
+He also completed a joint MD-MBA program, earning a Master of Business Administration in Health Sector Policy and Management at the University of Miami Business School and winning the University of Miami Annual Business Plan Competition's Grand Prize.

-Salinas completed his neurology residency at Harvard Medical School from 2011 to 2015, training at Massachusetts General Hospital and Brigham and Women’s Hospital.
+Salinas completed his neurology residency at Harvard Medical School from 2011 to 2015, training at Massachusetts General Hospital and Brigham and Women's Hospital.
 He served as chief resident in neurology, followed by a fellowship in Behavioral Neurology and Neuropsychiatry at Massachusetts General Hospital.
-He earned a Master of Science in Epidemiology at the Harvard T.H.
+He earned a Master of Science in epidemiology at the Harvard T.H.
 Chan School of Public Health in 2016.

 Career

-After completing his fellowship, Salinas joined the staff of the Massachusetts General Hospital’s Neurology Department, serving as neurologist in the Cognitive Behavioral Neurology Unit and the Institute for Brain Health.
+After completing his fellowship, Salinas joined the staff of the Massachusetts General Hospital's Neurology Department.
+He served as neurologist in the Cognitive Behavioral Neurology Unit and at the Institute for Brain Health, and later became the Clinical Director of the McCance Center for Brain Health.
+In 2020, he was appointed the Lulu P. and David J. Levidow Assistant Professor of Neurology at NYU Langone Health.
+In 2022, he co-founded Isaac Health where he serves as Chief Medical Officer.
+Isaac Health is a tech-enabled brain health platform and national telehealth service that partners with health plans and systems to identify and manage brain health and dementia-related conditions at scale.